 Number of feedback bits per subcarrier group

 Achieved PER

+Both SU-MIMO and MU-MIMO cases need to be considered

-Additional AIML overhead with compression saving
+Additional AIML overhead compared with compression saving

-One example is the ratio between the number of additional bits required by AIML process and the number of bits saved by the CSI feedback scheme.
-In this example, if the data used for model training that is performed by the AP fully relies on the legacy CSI report, then the additional AIML overhead may be , i.e., the number of additional bits required by AIML process is equal to 0.
+One example is the ratio between the number of additional bits required by AIML process (including data used for model training/inference [14] , the model parameters, the additional signaling) and the number of bits saved by the CSI feedback scheme.
+In this example, if the data used for model training that is performed by the AP fully relies on the legacy CSI report, then the additional AIML overhead used for model training/inference may be negligible..

+Computation complexity/Latency:

+Additional delay or computation is introduced by AIML processing

-methodology needs to be established.
+Evaluation methodology needs to be established.

 Use case 2